wma1729/algorithms/sorting/README.md

 iteration =  7, lo =  7, hi =  8 ( 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 ) comparisons =  1, swaps =  1
 output: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 ```
-Quick sort is not a stable sort and the average number of comparisons are *n * log(n)*.
+Quick sort is not a stable sort and the average number of comparisons are *n * log<sub>2</sub>(n)*.
 If the sequence is already sorted, there could be *n * n* comparisons.
 Because of this, it is recommended to shuffle the sequence before running the quick sort.

 ### 3-way Quick sort
 Many implementations today use 3-way partitions.